Hasan ibn Ali: Caliphates of Abu Bakr, Umar, and Uthman

 In June 656, Uthman was besieged in his home by rebels.
 Hasan and Husayn were likely wounded while guarding Uthman's house at the request of Ali.
 In particular, the reports that Hasan was among the defenders are considered numerous and reliable by Madelung.
 On the final day, however, Hasan and most of the guards are said to have laid down their weapons at Uthman's request.
 Yet another report states that Hasan arrived at the scene of Uthman's murder in time to identify his assassins.
-According to Madelung, Hasan later criticized Ali for not doing enough to defend Uthman.
+According to Madelung, Hasan later criticised Ali for not doing enough to defend Uthman.